prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/styling.rst

 +--------+-----------------+-----------------------------+---------------------------------+

 By default, 256 colors are used, because this is what most terminals support these days.
-If the ``TERM`` enviroment variable is set to ``linux`` or ``eterm-color``, then only ANSI colors are used, because of these terminals.
-The 24 bit true color output needs to be enabled explicitely.
+If the ``TERM`` environment variable is set to ``linux`` or ``eterm-color``, then only ANSI colors are used, because of these terminals.
+The 24 bit true color output needs to be enabled explicitly.
 When 4 bit color output is chosen, all colors will be mapped to the closest ANSI color.

 Setting the default color depth for any prompt_toolkit application can be done